Are you looking for the best family board games to have some exciting gaming time with your kids or partner?

-In each one of three ages, you get to draft cards.
-As the ages progress, the cards also become more powerful allowing you to score more victory points.
+In each one of three ages, players get to draw cards which are used to build the civilization.
+As players advance through the age, cards become more powerful allowing you to score more victory points.

 During each round, players simultaneously select one of seven cards from their hand and pass the remaining cards to the player on their left (or right during the second age).